May 01, 2020 4 min read

-House names in Wales, in the Welsh language are part of a very distinctive, cultural and linguistic heritage.
+House names in Wales, in the Welsh language are part of a very distinctive, cultural and linguistic heritage within the United Kingdom.
 The Welsh language is one of the oldest living languages in Europe and many house names together with the names of farms, features in the countryside and other geographical landmarks form part of this rich heritage.
+Many of the names listed below appear in our home county of Pembrokeshire and nearby Ceredigion and Carmarthenshire.

 Firstly, a short explanation!!!
 The Welsh alphabet is different to the English version.
 In particular, some letters look like two (Ff, Ll, Rh) but they are one letter in Welsh.
 As an example, if you were completing a crossword with the word Llan, the Ll would go into one box - Llan is three letters in Welsh.
 (Click here for more on the Welsh Alphabet)